RobWar-code/congo-animals/README.md

 ## Credits
     Code for links to social media - CI Love Running Project

+    Code for W3C CSS Token - W3C

-    All content sources and images courtesy of Wikipedia
+    All content sources and images courtesy of Wikipedia/Wikimedia